joesturge/lazymc-docker-proxy/README.md

   data:
 ```

+## Configuration using labels

+The suggested way to manage the lazymc settings on your minecraft containers is to use container labels.
+This was done so that in the future, it would be possible to manage and proxy to multiple servers.

+Here is the list of the supported container labels which can be added to the minecraft server container
+which will be picked up by `lazymc-docker-proxy` (\* is required):

+**\*lazymc.server.address** - The address of the Docker Minecraft server to manage, should use the Docker network address, such as `mc:25565`.
+**\*lazymc.group** - This is used by `lazymc-docker-proxy` to locate the container to start and stop
+**lazymc.motd.sleeping** - MOTD, shown in the server browser when sleeping.
+**lazymc.motd.starting** - MOTD, shown in the server browser when starting.
+**lazymc.motd.stopping** - MOTD, shown in the server browser when stopping.
+**lazymc.public.protocol** - The minecraft client version to use.
+See this page for information: https://minecraft.fandom.com/wiki/Protocol_version
+**lazymc.public.version** - The minecraft protocol version to use.
+See this page for information: https://minecraft.fandom.com/wiki/Protocol_version
+**lazymc.server.block_banned_ips** - To wake the server, the user must be in the server whitelist if enabled on the server.
+**lazymc.server.drop_banned_ips** - Block banned IPs as listed in banned-ips.json in the server directory.
+**lazymc.server.forge** - Drop connections from banned IPs.
+**lazymc.server.probe_on_start** - Probe required server details when starting lazymc, wakes server on start.
+**lazymc.server.send_proxy_v2** - Set to true if this server runs Forge.
+**lazymc.server.wake_whitelist** - Add HAProxy v2 header to proxied connections.
+**lazymc.time.minimum_online_time** - Sleep after a number of seconds.
+**lazymc.time.sleep_after** - Minimum time in seconds to stay online when the server is started.

+> Note: `wake_on_crash` and `wake_on_start` are not configurable due to how lazymc starts the server.
+When running in Docker Compose, all containers are started by default, so `wake_on_start` must also be true when using this image. `wake_on_crash` is also true as it is recommended to launch the Minecraft server with `restart: no`.

+> Note: `rcon` configurations are not supported as this app relies on the SIGTERM signal to stop the server.

+If you want more details or have issues, you can also refer to the lazymc [documentation](https://github.com/timvisee/lazymc/tree/master).

+Also, refer to the lazymc [config example](https://github.com/timvisee/lazymc/blob/master/res/lazymc.toml).
+You may notice that the environment variables are named in the same way.
+This is intentional...

 ## Environment Variables

+You can enable debug logging using the `RUST_LOG` env var.

+- **RUST_LOG** - Set this to `trace` or `debug` to troubleshoot issues.

+### Deprecated

+> ⚠️ Using environment variables to configure the server is deprecated and will be removed in the next release, please use container labels on the minecraft server instead.
+These are still available for the time being.

 Here is a full list of the environment variables supported by this image (\* is required):

 - **\*SERVER_ADDRESS** - The address of the Docker Minecraft server to manage, should use the Docker network address, such as `mc:25565`.
 - **\*LAZYMC_GROUP** - The value of the `lazymc.group` label assigned to the Docker Minecraft server.
 This is used by the image to start or stop the server when lazymc triggers it.
+- **MOTD_SLEEPING** - MOTD, shown in the server browser when sleeping.
+- **MOTD_STARTING** - MOTD, shown in the server browser when starting.
+- **MOTD_STOPPING** - MOTD, shown in the server browser when stopping.
 - **PUBLIC_VERSION** - The minecraft client version to use.
 See this page for information: https://minecraft.fandom.com/wiki/Protocol_version
 - **PUBLIC_PROTOCOL** - The minecraft protocol version to use.
 See this page for information: https://minecraft.fandom.com/wiki/Protocol_version
 - **SERVER_WAKE_WHITELIST** - To wake the server, the user must be in the server whitelist if enabled on the server.